ksobrenat32/unam.fi.compilers.g5.01/lexer/presentation.md

 # Internal work re

-This library works with patterns using a finite state machine, ensuring an liner complex time for the search, which is an optimal complexityl.
+This library works with patterns using a finite state machine, ensuring an liner complex time for the search, which is an optimal complexity.

 For the work, the sre_parser.py file tokenizes all the regular expression, expanding all the special characters, sequences and symbols into a sre (simple regular expression).Then the sre_compile.py turns this sre expressions into bytecode and finally the _sre.c file implements the machine.